 Do I need to know about philosophy to use Delphi resources?

 No. Everything you need to know is included in the story.
 A bit of background knowledge wouldn’t hurt but is by no means essential.

 Will this be a good introduction to philosophy to children?

 Yes.
-Delphi the Philosopher, and Delphi the Philosopher for older children, was put together to be an ideal entry point, both for children and teachers.
+Delphi the Philosopher, and Delphi the Dreamer for older children, was put together to be an ideal entry point, both for children and teachers.

 Will Delphi Philosophy suit children with SEN or additional needs?

 Yes.
 The schemes are easy to access, and we have taught philosophy sessions to children with a wide variety of needs, including in SEN support classes.
 All that is required is a good enough standard of English to listen to the story and share opinions.
 More guidance on this can be found in the Teacher’s Guide which is included in the resources.

 Is Delphi Philosophy appropriate for children who have been taught philosophy before?

 Yes.
 Although the early chapters in Delphi the Philosopher might recap on some familiar skills and content, the questions are big enough to challenge any pupil.